AliyunContainerService/pouch/docs/api/HTTP_API.md

 Connection: Upgrade
 ```

-The PouchContainer daemon will respond with a `101 UPGRADED` response, and will similarly follow with the raw stream:
+The pouchd will respond with a `101 UPGRADED` response, and will similarly follow with the raw stream:

 ```
 HTTP/1.1 101 UPGRADED